kiba/Writings/atg/chp5_goodies_from_the_future.md

 ***
 **October 9, 1998**

-It took a whole week for Carter and the physic team to understand some of the code, and then improve only some of them into the now obsolete DHD supercomputer, which was slated to be replaced by hardwares from Earth Swift some time in the near future.
+It took a whole week for Carter and the physic team to understand some of the code, and then import only some of them into the now obsolete DHD supercomputer, which was slated to be replaced by hardwares from Earth Swift some time in the near future.

 "We're ready," Harriman announced.